letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 Explanation:

-	•	mcprotocol read Node: Reads bit data from the PLC at address D0.
+mcprotocol read Node: Reads bit data from the PLC at address D0.

-	•	Debug Node: Outputs the raw data from the PLC to the debug sidebar for verification.
+Debug Node: Outputs the raw data from the PLC to the debug sidebar for verification.

-	•	Function Node: Processes the PLC data to determine the buzzer state and 7-segment display value.
+Function Node: Processes the PLC data to determine the buzzer state and 7-segment display value.

-	•	GPIO Out Node: Controls the buzzer.
+GPIO Out Node: Controls the buzzer.

-	•	UI Text Node: Displays the processed data on a 7-segment display in the dashboard.
+UI Text Node: Displays the processed data on a 7-segment display in the dashboard.

 Steps to Deploy:

-	1. Import the JSON flow into your Node-RED editor.
+1.Import the JSON flow into your Node-RED editor.
-	2. Configure the mcprotocol read node with your PLC’s IP address.
+2.Configure the mcprotocol read node with your PLC’s IP address.
-	3. Deploy the flow.
+3.Deploy the flow.
-	4. Open the Node-RED dashboard to view the 7-segment display.
+4.Open the Node-RED dashboard to view the 7-segment display.
-	5. Check the debug tab to see the raw data from the PLC and verify correct data collection.
+5.Check the debug tab to see the raw data from the PLC and verify correct data collection.

 With this setup, you can monitor and control your PLC data, visualize it on a dashboard, and trigger a buzzer based on the PLC’s bit data.